 - If gas gets on the car, take it through the car wash.
 Gasoline will damage the paint on your vehicle.

 - If fuel is in the filler tank, you should not start the engine.
 Instead, you should wait a few minutes until the fuel filters down.

-- Unfortunately, if the fuel doesn’t filter down, it wouldn’t be safe to start the engine.
-Instead, you would need to have the vehicle towed.
+- Unfortunately, if the fuel doesn’t filter down, it won’t be safe to start the engine.
+Instead, you’ll need to have the vehicle towed.

 - If it is safe to start the engine, drive the car at higher RPMs.
-By revving the engine up, you can burn the excessive fuel in the tank, so it’s not overfilled anymore.
+By revving the engine up, you can burn the excessive fuel in the tank so that it is no longer overfull.